Adding the metric of time to the Global Warming conversation

 • Climate Reality Project installation, Vancouver • December 5, 2016: here

 • Large scale building projection at Concordia University in Montreal from March 10-19, 2017.
-Panel discussion around the Climate Clock will be held in conjunction with the projection on March 18, 2017.
+Panel discussion around the Climate Clock held in conjunction with the projection on March 18, 2017.
 More info.

 The Climate Clock shows our best estimate of when global temperature will reach 1.5 and 2 °C above average pre-industrial temperatures, assuming global CO2 emissions continue to increase following the observed trend of the past five years.